YanSte/YanSte/README.md

 🔬 &nbsp;As an AI ML Engineer, I have a proven track record of developing and deploying machine learning models that drive actionable insights and enable data-driven decision-making.
 I am experienced in the end-to-end development of ML systems, from data preprocessing and feature engineering to model selection, training, and deployment.
 I am well-versed in various ML algorithms and frameworks, including TensorFlow, PyTorch, and scikit-learn.

-💻 &nbsp;In addition to my expertise in AI and ML, I bring a wealth of knowledge in software engineering and mobile development.
-I have designed and developed numerous high-quality mobile applications for both iOS and Android platforms, ensuring optimal performance, usability, and user experience.
+💻 &nbsp;In addition to my expertise in AI and ML, I bring a wealth of knowledge in software engineering and mobile.

 🌟 &nbsp;With strong problem-solving and analytical skills, I thrive in challenging and dynamic environments.
 I am highly collaborative, possessing excellent communication skills and the ability to work effectively in cross-functional teams.